 If you wish to raise a complaint about the Society of Homeopaths

-The Society of Homeopaths aims to support all parties involved in a complaint.
-However, occasionally, the Society receives complaints that are vexatious in nature.
+Occasionally, the Society receives complaints that are vexatious in nature.
 Full details on the Society’s procedure for dealing with vexatious complaints can be found in our vexatious complaints policy.